Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 '/usr/lib/libextern_draco.so' exists, draco mesh compression is available

-The Compressonator is an AMD tool (as a GUI, a command-line executable and a SDK) designed to compress textures (ex: in DXT1, DXT3 or DXT5 formats; typically resulting in a .dds extension) and generate mipmaps ahead of time, so that it does not have to be done at runtime.
+The Compressonator is an AMD tool (as a GUI, a command-line executable and a SDK) designed to compress textures (e.g. in DXT1, DXT3 or DXT5 formats; typically resulting in a .dds extension) and to generate mipmaps ahead of time, so that it does not have to be done at runtime.

 f3d (installable from the AUR) is a fast and minimalist VTK-based 3D viewer.

-Such a viewer is especially interesting to investigate whether a tool failed to properly export a content or whether it is the next tool that actually failed to properly import, and to gain another chance to have relevant error messages.
+Such a viewer is especially interesting to investigate whether a tool failed to properly export a content or whether it is the next tool that actually failed to properly import, and to gain another chance of accessing to relevant error messages.

 Refer to our Mini OpenGL Glossary for most of the terms used in these sections.

-Code snippets will corresponds to the OpenGL/GLU APIs as they are exposed in Erlang, in the gl and glu modules respectively.
+Code snippets will correspond to the OpenGL/GLU APIs as they are exposed in Erlang, in the gl and glu modules respectively.

 These translate easily for instance in the vanilla C GL/GLU implementations.
 As an example, gl:ortho/6 (6 designating here the arity of that function, i.e. the number of the arguments that it takes) corresponds to its C counterpart, glOrtho.